-New research finds anti-cancer molecules in everyday foods
+New research in Ghana finds anti-cancer molecules in everyday foods

 The most recent findings from the cancer-fighting DreamLab app have given us another reason to eat our vegetables.